-Marmorino Classic is a traditional plaster that can easily be applied to both interior as well as exterior surfaces as it is naturally mildew resistant.
+Marmorino Classic is a traditional plaster that can easily be applied to both high end interior as well as exterior surfaces as it is naturally mildew resistant.
 It provides a lustrous and smooth finish with a lot of depth.

 Another of René Dekker’s unique and highly successful elements that he includes in his top of the range designs are Bas reliefs.
 This is a style of relief sculpture that projects only slightly from its own background.
 It does however still maintain a three-dimensional element, which allows the work to be viewed from different angles without distortion.
 When natural forms are sculpted in this way their contours are flattened slightly – a technique frequently seen in the architectural decoration of buildings in a carved stone frieze.